dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

    -n external-secrets
 ```

-## 1Password Provider for ESO

-Using [1Password](https://1password.com) can be handy in a home lab if you already use 1Password.
-You Don't have to deploy any infrastructure or have an AWS account to use it.
-Be aware there is more than one 1Password provider.
-You want to use the 1Password-SDK External Secrets Operator provider.

 # Configuring 1Password

-Of course the External Secrets Operator supports many providers common to the enterprise including Hashicorp Vault for example.
-I am using 1Password for it's ease of setup.
+Use the command line to setup 1Password.
 Grab the 1Password CLI command `op` from https://developer.1password.com/ or use `brew`.

 ```bash
 $ brew install 1password-cli
 ```

-Create a dedicated vault in 1Password for use by the ESO, so there is no chance it can comingle with your personal data sloshing around in your Kubernetes.
+Create a dedicated vault in 1Password for use by the ESO, so there is no chance of your personal data sloshing around in your Kubernetes environment.

 ```bash
 $ op vault create eso --icon gears